Dmitry Bogachev: Career

 December 3, 2022 — New original musical Fear Nothing, I’m With You, based on hit songs by rock band "Secret" premiered in MDM Theatre.
 It grossed approximately 4 billion rubles and set a Russian theatre attendance record – over 1 million viewers.

 2023 – MDM opens a second theater – "Maska" (Mask).
 From this point on, musicals by the Broadway Moscow theater company are staged simultaneously in two theaters.
-The parody musical MAMMA MIMMO! premieres in December.
+The parody musical Mamma Mimo! premieres in December.

 2024 – Premiere of the musical comedy Elementary, Hudson!
 The Case of Dog B. at the "Maska" theatre; premiere of the musical The Last Tale in the MDM Grand Hall.

+2024 — Premiered the large-scale original musical "The Last Tale".
+By the time of its first public performance, nearly 100,000 tickets had been sold — a record for Russian theatre.

+2025 — Together with Kenny Wax and Julia Gómez Cora, co-produced the Barcelona leg of the international tour of "SIX" at Teatre Coliseum.

+2025 — Presented a new version of "The First Date", created specifically for Chinese audiences, in Beijing and Harbin.
+Both that production and "Lover's Day" were later adapted for Maska Theatre's main stage.

+2026 — Brought "Fear Nothing, I’m With You" back to MDM Theatre following tens of thousands of requests from audiences.

+2026 — Joined the board of Broadway Dreams Foundation, a US nonprofit specialising in musical-theatre training and mentorship.

+2026 — Produced "The Phantom of the Musical, or What's Wrong This Time?", the first sequel in the history of Russian musical theatre and a follow-up to "MAMMA MIMO!".
+It opened at Theatre on Tsvetnoy on 20 August, making it Broadway Moscow's third permanent venue.

+2026 — Together with Julia Gómez Cora, co-produced the first Spanish-language production of "SIX" in partnership with Kenny Wax.
+It opened at Teatro Gran Vía in Madrid on 17 September.